 The easiest way to win an election is to appeal to the voter in the center.
 Fanatics will come up with all sorts of reasons to deny it, and lose.
 It’s not a perfect rule.
 In a tight election, turning out your base matters too.
-But in a two-party system, the party that distances itself the farthest from the median voter is the one most likely to end up in opposition.
+But in a two-party system, the party that puts the most distance between itself and the median voter is the one most likely to end up in opposition.

 Democrats in the United States are in the process of making a similar mistake.
 Many of their policies — the $1.9-trillion coronavirus recovery program, $1 trillion in infrastructure spending, canceling the worst of Donald Trump’s immigration policies, subsidizing child care, rejoining the Paris Climate Agreement — are popular, but the party is not.